astridve/LMECA2170---sweepline-algorithm/README.md

 ==========================
 (every parameter is correctly commented in main.c)

+To define segments (randomly or predefined), just uncomment the code-block you prefer

+- (GLsizei) nPoints :
+	* number of points needed to define the segments you want to be analysed

+- (GLfloat[nPoints][2]) segment_coord :
+	* array of points coordinates that define segments 2 by 2.

 Before executing the main program (in main.c), have a look to the different parameters :